1strewave/winscript/README.md

 ![Status](https://img.shields.io/badge/status-alpha-red)
 ![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen)

-> **WinScript** is a simple scripting language for automating actions on Windows.
+> ⚡ **WinScript** is a lightweight scripting language for Windows automation.
-> A lightweight AppleScript-style tool written in Go with a Cobra-powered CLI.
+> Inspired by AppleScript, written in Go, and designed to be simple, readable, and powerful.

 ---

-## Features
+## ✨ Features

-- Launch and control applications
+- 🖥 Launch and control Windows applications
-- Simulate keystrokes and text input
+- 🎯 Simulate mouse movement and clicks
-- Mouse movement and clicks
+- ⌨️ Simulate keystrokes and text input
-- Simple delays (`wait`)
+- ⏱ Simple `wait` and delay functionality
-- Clean and readable syntax
+- 📜 Human-readable `.ws` syntax
-- Command-line interface via `winscript`
+- 🔧 Cross-compatible CLI with Cobra
-- Built entirely in Go, easily extendable
+- 🧩 Easy to extend with Go

 ---

-## Example Script
+## 🚀 Quick Example

 ```winscript
 open "notepad.exe"